tmpfs/async-validate/README.md

 The [plugin fixture](https://github.com/freeformsystems/async-validate/blob/master/test/fixtures/plugin.js) and the [plugin test](https://github.com/freeformsystems/async-validate/blob/master/test/spec/plugin.js) provide an example of creating a type plugin.

-### Descriptor
+### Rule Properties

-A descriptor defines the validation rules as a map of fields to rules, this section describes the recognised rule properties.
+This section describes the recognised rule properties and their behaviour, if you are using an [assigned rule](#assigned-rule) or [plugin rule](#plugin-rule) you can define properties on the rule object and they are available to the rule function via `this.rule`.

 #### Type Identifier